How Professional Real Estate Photography Increases Your Listing Price (Utah Data)

 Educating Sellers on Photography ROI

-Frame it this way: "We can list your home at $450K with basic photos and hope for the best, or we can invest $400 in professional photography and video that historically helps similar homes sell for $5,000-10,000 more.
+Frame it: "We can list your home at $500K with basic photos and hope for the best, or we can invest $400 in professional photography and video that historically helps similar Utah homes sell for $8,000-15,000 more.
 Which approach makes more financial sense?"

-Most sellers, when presented with this logic, readily agree to professional photography—especially when you explain it's included in your comprehensive marketing approach.
+Most sellers, when presented with this logic, readily agree—especially when you explain it's included in your comprehensive marketing approach.

 Tracking and Measuring Results

 This data becomes powerful marketing material when competing for new listings.
-You can show potential sellers concrete evidence that your professional marketing approach delivers results.
+You can show concrete evidence that your professional marketing approach delivers results.

 Working with Power Homes Media